-10.25.7.5 Generation and transmission of BlockAck frames by an HT STA or DMG STA
+10.25.5.5 Generation and transmission of BlockAck frames by an HT STA or DMG STA

-The RBUFCAP value calculation under an unsolicited block ack agreement shall assume the RBUFCAP quantity capability is Not supported.
+Within an Unsolicited Block ACK agreement, the RBUFCAP value used by an EDMG STA for the RBUFCAP calculation in Table 35 shall assume that the RBUFCAP Quantity Capability subfield value is "Not Supported" and shall not use a value between 1 and 254, inclusive.

+A non-EDMG STA shall not use the Extended Compressed Block Ack variant within an unsolicited Block Ack agreement.